-Disablement grant: If the assessed degree of disability is less than 25%, a lump sum is paid.
-The grant is equal to average insurable earnings in the 4 weeks before the onset of disability times the assessed degree of disability times 260.
+Disablement grant: If the assessed degree of disability is less than 25%, a lump sum is paid equal to average covered earnings in the 4 weeks before the disability began times the assessed degree of disability times 260.

 The degree of disability is assessed by the medical board.